 How to answer question 2: Although I haven't worked in a traditional customer service role in the past, I believe excellent customer service is about really listening to what the customer’s problem is and going the extra mile for them.
 For example, while I was waiting for my flight last month, I told the airline staff about my nut allergy as I had noticed that most of the food on their menu had nuts in them.
 After that, the airline attendant delivered food to my seat that didn't have any nuts in it.
 I felt so appreciated, and I aim to replicate that same dedication and thoughtfulness in my role as a customer service agent.

-Rationale: Always be honest about your level of work experience and share your understanding of what good customer service is.
+Rationale: Here’s another one of the customer service interview questions that’s sure to come up.
+Always be honest about your level of work experience and share your understanding of what good customer service is.
 Then cite an instance wherein you witnessed or experienced for yourself excellent customer service.
 You can end your answer by saying that you will aim to replicate the same behavior in your role as a customer service representative.

 Question 3: What role does empathy play in customer service?

 How to answer question 3: It is important for customer service agents to have empathy, most especially when dealing with upset customers.
 I need to take my time to really listen, feel how the customer feels, and see things from their point of view.
 Instead of saying “I understand what you’re going through.”, it would be better if I said “If that happened to me, I would be disappointed too.”
 By being empathetic, it will be easier for me to connect with the customer, resolve the issue, and help them see that the company truly cares about them.